Varied nature in southern Sweden

 Söderåsen National Park covers 1,625 hectares and we would have loved to explore every hiking trail.

-However, we didn’t have that many hours before sunset so we went with the yellow route – a short and quite easy loop.
+However, we didn’t have that many hours before sunset, so we went with the Kopparhattsrundan (the yellow-marked loop) – a short, family-friendly trail of about 4 km.

 The wooden pathways make it very accessible for hiking and it was a delight to walk through the lush forest along the stream.

-We visited an afternoon in September and as the sun was setting slowly, we had perfect light on the trails.
+We visited in the afternoon in September, and as the sun was setting slowly, we had perfect light on the trails.

-The forest was still green with a few falling leaves reminding us that autumn is just around the corner.
+The forest was still green with a few falling leaves, reminding us that autumn was just around the corner.

-Kopparhatten viewpoint was the highlight with panoramic view over the forest and rift valley.
-A dramatic landscape for sure.
+The Kopparhatten viewpoint was the undisputed highlight of Kopparhattsrundan with panoramic views over the beech forest and the Skäralidsdalen rift valley below.

 Read more